nephio-project/docs/user-guide/README.md

 ## Deployment model

-For the purposes of Nephio deployment we can categorize clusters into two varieties:
+For the purposes of Nephio deployment, we can categorize clusters into two varieties:
 - Management cluster: This is where the majority of Nephio components are installed.
 It is dedicated to manage the deployment and lifecycle management of network functions that will be deployed on workload clusters.